ravendesignsystem/rds/src/docs/dev/blocks/main/details/index.md

 {% include 'inc' with {'block': 'details-eventpast'} %}

-### For events that have already occurred:
+### Past events

+For events that have already occurred, consider checking if the event date is past the current date.
+If it is, add the modifier `b-details--eventpast` to the block and the markup below, which includes:

- - consider using an {% include 'link' with {'component': 'alert'} %} component to inform the user they are looking at a past event.
+- adding an {% include 'link' with {'component': 'alert'} %} component to inform the user they are looking at a past event.
- - replace the date with "Past Event" in the figure area
+- replacing the date with "Past Event" in the figure area.
- - remove any `Register` or `Add to Calendar` buttons
+- removing any `Register` or `Add to Calendar` buttons.

 {% include 'inc' with {'block': 'details-eventpast', 'code': true} %}